-A Public Information Meeting workshop for the Bass Lake planning unit was hosted by the Stewardship Council on April 21, 2011 in Clovis, California.
-Attendees at the workshop included a total of 18 individuals representing a wide variety of interests including local, state, federal, and tribal governments; and community organizations.
-The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to the local newspaper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the Bass Lake planning unit.
+A public planning workshop on the McArthur Swamp pilot project was hosted by the Stewardship Council on September 11, 2008, in McArthur, California.
+The meeting had 33 attendees that included local, state, federal and tribal governments, community organizations, and other interested stakeholders.
+The meeting was advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to the local newspaper, a paid advertisement in the local paper, and a postcard sent to all landowners on record located within one mile of any PG&E parcel associated with the McArthur Swamp planning unit.